-The Centre for Health Protection (CHP) of the Department of Health recorded an increasing number of institutional outbreaks of HFMD in the past two weeks, from seven in week 19 (ending 11 May) to 16 last week.
-Nine institutional HFMD outbreaks have already been recorded in the first two days of this week.
-In addition, surveillance of HFMD based at sentinel child care centres/kindergartens (CCC/KG) recorded a corresponding increase of HFMD activity recently.
+The Centre for Health Protection (CHP) of the Department of Health recorded a recent increase in the number of HFMD institutional outbreaks in the recent weeks, from three (affecting nine persons) in the week ending 17 June to nine (affecting 53 persons) last week.
+There were seven outbreaks (affecting 17 persons) recorded in the first three days this week (ending on 8 July).
+In addition, surveillance of HFMD based at sentinel child care centre/kindergartens and general out-patient clinics also recorded corresponding increases in HFMD activity recently.

-HFMD is a viral infection commonly seen in children.
+HFMD is an infection commonly seen in children.
 In Hong Kong, HFMD occurs throughout the year with the usual peak season occurring from May to July.
 A smaller peak may also occur from October to December.
 Common symptoms of HFMD include fever, sore throat and skin rash over the hands and feet.
 Although HFMD is usually self-limiting, some patients, especially those infected with enterovirus 71 (EV71), may develop complications like myocarditis, encephalitis or poliomyelitis-like paralysis.

-Maintaining good personal and environmental hygiene is the most important measure to prevent HFMD and EV71 infection.
+Maintaining good personal and environmental hygiene is the most important measure to prevent HFMD.
+Alcohol-based handrub should not substitute hand hygiene with liquid soap and water, as alcohol does not effectively kill some viruses causing HFMD (e.g. EV71).
 Schools are recommended to take the following measures to prevent outbreaks:

 - Maintain good communication with parents and advise them to keep their children at home for rest when they develop fever or rash.
 People who develop symptoms suggestive of HFMD should seek medical advice promptly. - Encourage staff to screen children for signs and symptoms of HFMD before they enter the school.
-Children with HFMD should be excluded from school until fever

-篇生防護中心乃衞生署 轄下執行疾病預防 及控制的專業架構 The Centre for Health Protection is a professional arm of the Department of Health for disease prevention and control has subsided and all the vesicles have dried and crusted.
+Children with HFMD should be excluded from school until fever has subsided and all the vesicles have dried and crusted.
 As an extra precaution, children with EV71 infection are advised not to go to school for another two weeks after all symptoms subsided, since the virus may be excreted in stool for some weeks and the infection is associated with a higher risk of complications.